idaholab/moose/framework/doc/content/syntax/Constraints/index.md

 `MortarConstraints`.
 They are:

-- `variable`: Corresponds to a Lagrange Multipler variable that lives on the lower dimensional block on the slave face
+- `variable`: Corresponds to a Lagrange Multipler variable that lives on the lower dimensional block on the secondary face
-- `slave_variable`: Primal variable on the slave side of the mortar interface (lives on the interior elements)
+- `secondary_variable`: Primal variable on the secondary side of the mortar interface (lives on the interior elements)
 - `master_variable`: Primal variable on the master side of the mortar interface (lives on the interior elements).
-Most often `slave_variable` and `master_variable` will correspond to the same variable
+Most often `secondary_variable` and `master_variable` will correspond to the same variable
 - `compute_lm_residuals`: Whether to compute Lagrange Multiplier residuals.
 This will automatically be set to false if a `variable` parameter is not